J-Ellette/CIV-ARCOS/incorporate.md

 Skip redundancies if I have double listed, or already integrated something into CIV-ARCOS.
 When complete with each round of implementation, update this md to note the item as (COMPLETE)

-Work through one at a time, and then mark each item as (COMPLETE) once you are done implementing them.
+Work through one or more at a time, and then mark each item as (COMPLETE) once you are done implementing them.

 ## CIV-SCAP: (COMPLETE)
 Automated compliance content and protocols.